25prabhu10/notes/docs/Languages/Git/Git.md

 - You commit and push something to GitHub

-- Someone else pulls it down, commits something and pushes it back up.
+- Someone else pulls it down, commits something and pushes it back up

 - You amend a commit, rewriting the history, and force push it, not knowing that anyone had based something off your work